ForwardJumpMarketingLLC/gravityforms-slideshow/README.md

 ### Shortcode
 The slideshow is rendered using a shortcode.
 Copy the shortcode found on the settings page and paste it where you want the slideshow to appear.
 You can pass several arguments in order to customize the display:
 - gform_id: The ID of the Gravity form that is being used to generate the slideshow.
+- max_slides: Default is unlimited.
+You can limit the number of slides (say, 10) by passing `max_slides=10`.
 - show_captions: Default is false.
-You can enable captions on slides by passing` show_captions="true"`.
-See below for a full example.
+You can enable captions on slides by passing `show_captions="true"`.
 - slider_syncing: See https://kenwheeler.github.io/slick/ for an example of slider syncing.
 Default is false.
 You can enable slider syncing by passing `slider_syncing="true"`.
-See below for a full example.
 - show_unapproved: By default all images must be approved before they will appear in the slideshow.
 You can bypass this by passing `show_unapproved="true"`.
-See below for a full example.

-An example usage is
+Here is an example shortcode with all of the options specified.
+Remember, `gform_id` is the only required parameter:
 ```
-[gf-slideshow gform_id="1" show_captions="true" slider_syncing="true" show_unapproved="true"]
+[gf-slideshow gform_id="1" max_slides=10 show_captions="true" slider_syncing="true" show_unapproved="true"]
 ```

 ### Approving Images